nasa/cumulus-api/docs/api/content/providers.md

 ## Restart provider

 Restart a provider.
-This causes all associated granules to begin processing from scratch.
+If the provider had been stopped or errored, it will leave that status and return to searching for new PDRs to process.

 ```endpoint
 PUT /providers/{name}